Rigidity and index of free boundary minimal Y-cones in the unit ball: Morse Index and Nullity of the Flat Y-Cone

-To evaluate the remaining terms in index form, we notice that the Jacobi operator has no negative eigenvalue on $\Sigma_j$s (because $\Sigma_j$s are flat), so we are left to check the kernel of the Jacobi operator on $\Sigma_j$ and then to compute the corresponding Steklov eigenvalues, $\delta_j$, along $\partial' \Sigma_j$, refer to \cite{matinpour2024morse} for more details.
+To evaluate the remaining terms in index form, we notice that the Jacobi operator has no negative eigenvalues on the faces $\Sigma_j$ (because $\Sigma_j$ are flat), so we are left to check the kernel of the Jacobi operator on $\Sigma_j$ and then to compute the corresponding Steklov eigenvalues, $\sigma_j$, along $\partial' \Sigma_j$, refer to \cite{matinpour2024morse} for more details.